filiperino/agrtoolset/README.md

   - player(number)_movement
   - eg. player0_movement

 - "AGR (.fbx)" exports each player model with the filename for each .fbx using the name of each skeleton, and then replaces the actual skeleton name to a user-defined variable.
+Currently, only after renaming the armatures the export works.

 Known Issues:
 - Make sure the frame rate in your Blender 2.8x project matches the frame rate of the .agr file BEFORE you import, otherwise it won't merge the actions.